 comptia a+ cable types

 DVI to HDMI

-DVI to HDMI cables and adapters are widely accessible because HDMI uses the same video signals as DVI.
-Typically, these adapters can just transfer video information, although some recent graphic cards can also broadcast HDMI audio over DVI.
+DVI to HDMI cables and adapters are widely available since HDMI uses the same video signals as DVI.
+Generally, these adapters are designed to transfer video information, although some recent graphics cards can also transmit HDMI audio over DVI.

+comptia a+ cable types